 4. Paid Social Media Campaign Manager

-Oversees the planning, execution, and analysis of paid social media campaigns to ensure they meet defined objectives.
+Oversees the planning, execution, and review of paid social media campaigns to make sure they meet defined goals.

 A. Roles and Responsibilities

-• Coordinate with the social media manager skills and content creators to ensure cohesive campaigns.
+• Work with the social media manager and content creators to keep campaigns cohesive.

-• Analyze campaign performance and provide insights for future strategies.
+• Review campaign data and share insights for future planning.

 B. Pricing